goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 ```

 This tells the programmer what logic branch the compiler was in.
 It should be derived from
-`RuleFrame.parent` links, not from thrown JavaScript stack frames.
+`RuleFrame.path` or parent rule-frame links, not from thrown JavaScript stack frames.

 ## Rendering Modes